SJWScience/evoclin/README.md

 ```

->I trialed SPAdes using my own trimming and then using raw data to see how their internal QC worked, and it gave a comparable result.
+>I trialled SPAdes using my own trimming and then using raw data to see how their internal QC worked, and it gave a comparable result.
 I would suggest to try both ways, different datasets might behave differently.

 >**Validation of contigs using the A5 assembly pipeline**